VirtoCommerce/vc-module-order/README.md

 The Orders Module main purpose is to store order details and manage orders created by users on client side.
 This module is not designed to be a full order processing system like EPR but serves as storage for customer orders details and can be synchronized with different external processing systems.

-The order itself contains minimum details, when the documents present additional order details, like payment, shipment, etc.  and display the order management lifecycle.
+The order itself contains minimum details, when the documents present additional order details, like payment, shipment, etc.  and display the order management life cycle.

 ## Constraints